noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/translation_guide.md

 ## 2. Edit the Translation Files

-The downloaded folder contains `.xcloc` files and the `Xcloc Editor.app`.
+The downloaded folder contains `.xcloc` files and the `Xcloc Editor` app.

-Open the `.xcloc` files in `Xcloc Editor.app` and then fill in your translations until the **"State"** of every translation shows a green checkmark.
+Open the `.xcloc` files in `Xcloc Editor` and then fill in your translations until the `State` of every translation shows a green checkmark.

 <br>
 <img width="749" alt="Image" src="https://github.com/user-attachments/assets/932a520a-5ea7-40ac-826a-d45cb41dc0a8" />